doeg/react-modal/docs/index.md

     false
   /* Boolean describing if the modal should be shown or not. */}

+  onOpen={
+    handleOpenFunc
+  /* Function that will be run immediately after the modal has opened
+     (i.e., on first mount and any time `isOpen` changes from `false` to `true`). */}

   onAfterOpen={
     handleAfterOpenFunc
-  /* Function that will be run after the modal has opened. */}
+  /* Function that will be asynchronously run on
+     the next requestAnimationFrame after the modal has opened. */}

   onAfterClose={
     handleAfterCloseFunc